West Virginia Renaissance Festival opens for third season June 5

 There will be several demonstrations provided throughout the festival such as glass blowing, Knight Wings demonstration with Master Falconer Ash Cary, death-defying aerial shows, comedy acts, sword swallowing and juggling.

-“The festival proudly features local West Virginia brews, ciders and meads, and has food to suit any palate.
-Don’t miss the vendor artisans selling and demonstrating handmade crafts, so come prepared to buy a souvenir for your sweetheart or a beautiful handmade piece for your home.

-“The West Virginia Renaissance is here to stay and is looking forward to working with West Virginia vendors, such as actors, artists, crafters, specialty farm producers, musicians and others to help showcase the amazing skills and high-quality products produced by its residents.
-If you are interested in being a vendor, please apply online.”

 The festival will be open every weekend in June — from 11 a.m. to 8 p.m.
-Saturday and Sunday — and is located less than a mile and a half off Exit 161 on I-64 near scenic Lewisburg.
+Saturday and Sunday.